dishantagnihotri/astrah/README.md

 # astrah
 # first run npm install
-# then start for project use n[m run dev
+# then start for project use npm run dev